FWMSH/Constellation/system_helper/README.md

 #### First-time setup

-The first time you use the system helper, you will need to install a series of Python packages.
-After downloading the files from GitHub, run this terminal command from within the directory:
+The first time you use System Helper, you will need to install a series of Python packages.
+After downloading System Helper from GitHub, run this terminal command from within the directory:

 ```
 python3 -m pip install -r requirements.txt